 True story: I hardly ever use cash.
 Living here in the US, I use cards for virtually every transaction I make.
-I rarely run into cash, and when I do, it’s a pain in the butt to get deposited into my bank account.
+I rarely run into cash.
+When I do, getting said cash into my bank account is a pain in the butt.

 We were going on this big trip to this super modern, super tech-y country: Japan.
 Before we left, I did exchange some dollars for yen.
 I wanted to dodge the poor conversion rates you usually find at the airports and have enough for the entire trip.
-I just assumed I’d be able to use my card pretty much everywhere, but I also knew it wasn’t the best idea to be in a foreign country with zero dollars in my pocket.
+The assumption was I’d be able to use my card pretty much everywhere, but I also knew it wasn’t the best idea to be in a foreign country with zero dollars in my pocket.

 I was in for a surprise, though.
-Less than a week into our trip, my money was gone.
+Less than a week into our trip, I was out of cash.
 We had to spend it at restaurants, at a hair place for my sibling, and overall just on little things at businesses that only took cash.

 For example, in Kyoto we ate at several restaurants that were cash only.
 Sometimes they were the only thing open, too, when we grabbed dinner later in the evening!